 The weather in the mountains can change rapidly.
-Do not hike when the heavy rain, strong wind or fog are predicted.
+Do not hike when heavy rain, strong wind, or fog are predicted.
 Attempt the hike only when you feel confident that you will be able to come back down on time (before the darkness – luckily, in the summer months the sun stays up for very long).
 Hiking Trolltunga in winter is very demanding and shouldn’t be attempted by inexperienced hikers.

 The hike is recommended from the beginning of June (depending on when the snow melts) till the end of September.
 Start the hike very early in the morning, so you can come back on time.

 Signs along the trail to Trolltunga show the remaining distance to Trolltunga and back to the car park.
 There is mobile coverage on most of the hike.

 How to get to Trolltunga and Trolltunga car park prices

 The easiest is to drive a car and follow route 13 to Tyssedal, 6 km from the center of Odda.
 There is also public transport with buses to Odda and then shuttle buses from Odda to Parking 1 and Parking 2.

 Car park costs (prices for June 2020):